 Other Care Tips and Personal Observations:

-Streptocarpellas seems to do better kept in a cooler place.
-From my personal observations it seems to flower better when the temperatures are a bit on the low side.
-Pruning disrupts the flowering, but sometimes its needed.
-Cleaning the old leaves / spent flowers and occasionally pinching off a leggy stem will keep your plant looking good.
-It can suffer mealy bugs, and aphids (those seem to only go for the flowers).
-Spraying with insecticide will make the leaves get spotted and eventually dry off, so my advice would be to remove as much of the infected plant, simply cut off as much as you can back, remove overly infested leaves and then spray out plant.
+Pruning disrupts the flowering, but is sometimes needed.
+Cleaning the old leaves / spent flowers and occasionally pinching off a leggy stem will keep your plant looking good and it will keep it flowering.
+It can suffer from mealy bugs, and aphids (those seem to only go for the flowers and the flower stems).
+Spraying with insecticide will make the leaves get spotted and eventually dry off.
+Since the plant is free branching, and grows into a nice dense specimen, it’s hard to fully treat it.
+So my advice would be to remove as much of the infected plant, simply cut off as much as you can back, remove overly infested leaves and then spray it with the insecticide.